On-Call Pay Explained: A Simple Guide

 • Eligibility: Identify which employees are required to participate in on-call shifts.
 This includes distinguishing between exempt employees (who may not be eligible for additional on-call pay under certain conditions) and non-exempt employees (who are entitled to minimum wage and overtime pay).

-• Scheduling: Outline how on-call schedules will be determined, how much notice on-call workers will receive before being required to work, and any rotation or fairness principles that will be applied to the scheduling process.
+• Scheduling: Outline how on-call schedules will be determined, how much notice on-call workers will receive before being required to work, and any shift rotation or fairness principles that will be applied to the scheduling process.

 • Response time expectations: Specify the expected response times for on-call employees when they are called to work, including how quickly they must answer calls or report to work if needed.